-"You're coming with us whether you like it or not," he retaliated.
+"You're coming with us whether you like it or not."

 Bass boomed inside the club like dynamite, "I Want It All" by Queen featuring Armageddon blasting from the speakers.
 A bouncer stood in front of the entrance, a ridiculously long line formed in front of us.
 "Shit, you guys.
 That's why I said I didn't want to come."
 Shinji merely shushed me, as the line progressed forward.

-I leaned against the spray-painted, brick wall, pieces of paper cluttered around my feet from people who littered.
-Now that I stood here, I noticed that the people wanting in wore rambunctious clothing, and bright, neon colors.
+I leaned against the spray-painted, brick wall, pieces of paper cluttered around my feet.
+Now that I stood here, I noticed that the people in line were wearing rambunctious attire, all with bright, neon colors.
 One was bald, with orange streaks beneath his waterline.
-Another had feathers glued 'round his eye.
-A girl with sea-green hair, her boobs nearly sagging out of her clothes craned her neck to see what was up ahead.
-A dark-skinned man with surgically implanted spikes on his bald head glowered at anyone who dared glance at him.
+Another had feathers glued around his eye.
+A girl with sea-green hair, her boobs nearly sagging out of her clothes, craned her neck to see what was up ahead.
+A dark man with surgically implanted spikes in his bald head glowered at anyone who dared glance at him.
 The weirdest was a man with a painted face of black and white, wearing this strange, blue wig.